Common weeds and their scientific names with pictures in Nigeria

 Jimson weed or burundanga is also known as Datura stramonium.
 The plant can reach a height of 5 feet.
 It bears white or purple flowers and has prickly seed pods that split open at maturity.

-This plant is considered poisonous and has medicinal uses.
-It is an aggressive invasive plant in temperate climates across the world.
+This plant is considered poisonous but has medicinal uses.
+It is also an aggressive invasive plant in temperate climates worldwide.

 Nutgrass (Cyperus rotundus)

-Nutgrass, or Cyperus rotundus, cannot miss on the list of grasses and their botanical names in Nigeria.
+Nutgrass, or Cyperus rotundus, cannot be missed on the list of grasses and their botanical names in Nigeria.
 It is a colony-forming perennial plant that adversely impacts agriculture.

 It affects plantation crops in tropical and warm temperate climates around the world.
 Nutgrass is challenging to manage with either organic or conventional weed control strategies.